daqhris/daqhris.github.io/crypto-growth-fund.md

 **ATOM** : `cosmos1smyve3a69z6fgcuzszqsn5jucqrdg5jnq5kdpa`
 Take a look at the wallet on a [Cosmos blockchain explorer](https://www.mintscan.io/cosmos/account/cosmos1smyve3a69z6fgcuzszqsn5jucqrdg5jnq5kdpa).

-You may look at the total amount of assets on the Layer-1 and Layer-2 of the ETH blockchain by browsing to [Zapper.fi](https://zapper.fi/account/0xb5ee030c71e76c3e03b2a8d425dbb9b395037c82).
+You may look at the total amount of owned assets on the Layer-1 and Layer-2 of the Ethereum blockchain by browsing to [Zapper.fi](https://zapper.fi/account/0xb5ee030c71e76c3e03b2a8d425dbb9b395037c82).

-### Digital Assets (NFTs)
+### Digital Assets
 **Ethereum Name Service (ENS) Domains**: `arlon`, `bastogne`, `wiltz`, `schaerbeek`, `evere`, `wavre`, `verviers`, `etterbeek`, `vilvoorde`, `tienen`, `waasland`, `diekirch`, `waremme`, `ettelbruck`, `clervaux`, `willebroek`, `meuse`, `eupen`, `schelde`, `escaut`, `sambre`, `titeuf`, `awalkaday`, `tongeren`, `hainaut` and `awalkaday.art`.
 Check the transactions related to these ERC-721 tokens on [Etherscan.io](https://etherscan.io/address/0xb5ee030c71e76c3e03b2a8d425dbb9b395037c82#tokentxnsErc721) (or see them well-displayed on [Citrus.app](https://citrus.app/daqhris/ens-domains)).

-**awalkaday.art Photography NFTs Collection** which contains artworks published online within the *WALK≡DAY Visual Arts Gallery*.
+**awalkaday.art Photography NFTs Collection** which contains artworks published online within the [WALK≡DAY Visual Arts Gallery](https://awalkaday.art).
 The *#awalkaday* artworks are currently ready to be collected on the OpenSea NFT Marketplace.
-Visit the [WALK≡DAY Visual Arts Gallery's Store](https://opensea.io/collection/awalkaday?search[sortAscending]=false&search[sortBy]=LISTING_DATE) and collect some ERC-1155 tokens.
+Visit the [WALK≡DAY's store](https://opensea.io/collection/awalkaday?search[sortAscending]=false&search[sortBy]=LISTING_DATE) and purchase some digital collectibles.

 ### Grants
 A portion of the capital is constantly donated to developers and their projects in the open-source software ecosystem.
 View the grants allocated to public goods initiatives on [Gitcoin.co](https://gitcoin.co/daqhris/grants).

 ### Manager
-The *daqhris.eth Cryptoassets Growth Fund* is managed by [Chris A. Iradukunda](https://daqhris.com).
+The [daqhris.eth Cryptoassets Growth Fund](https://daqhris.com/crypto-growth-fund/) is managed by [Chris A. Iradukunda](https://daqhris.com).
 He does not handle other people's wealth.
-All gains/losses/risks are personal.
+All gains, losses and risks are personal.

 [Chris-Armel](https://daqhris.com/about) has a technical background in computer engineering and is passionate about financial innovation.
 Announcements and writings are published on his [blog](https://mirror.xyz/daqhris.eth).